atatakobry/tesuto_sensei/README.md

 $ npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to see application
+Open [http://localhost:3000](http://localhost:3000) to start working with application

 ### Update schema

 Make some changes in `datamodel.graphql`.
-Then
+Then:

 ```
 $ cd prisma